tundish/blathnaid/blathnaid/book/chapters.rst

 Roughing it
 -----------

-All the time the weather was turning for the worse, and Jack was starting to suffer from sleeping in the open.
+The weather took a turn for the worse, and Jack suffered badly from being always in the open.
+He was soaking wet when he woke, and still damp when it was time to go to sleep again.

 With Compassion
 ---------------